Person painting a colorful butterfly display at an outdoor craft table

 Vision

 Centre33 strives to empower 2SLGBTQIA+ children and youth through advocacy, support and opportunities that foster communities where diversity is celebrated, equality is embraced, and every individual can live authentically and without fear of discrimination.
-We are committed to creating values that celebrate the inherent worth of every person, regardless of their sexual orientation, gender identity, or expression.
+We are committed to creating values that celebrate the inherent worth of every person, because of their sexual orientation, gender identity, or expression.
 By working together, we can purposefully challenge systemic barriers and cultivate a more inclusive and equitable society.

 Our Core Values